paulhanson2000/fm-cmp/README.md

 git clone https://github.com/paulhanson2000/fm-cmp.git
 cd fm-cmp

-# If you're on a compute cluster using LMod, run this each time.
+# On compute clusters using LMod, run this each time.
 Tested on Compute Canada & BU SCC.
-# Otherwise, on your personal computer make sure you have the dependencies.
+# On a personal computer, make sure you have the dependencies.
 source init/get_lmod_modules.sh

 # Need only run once